-Thanks to vision, volunteers, sponsors and agency partners, a derelict vessel will soon transform into a marine habitat, scuba and fishing destination.
-Referred to as the “Ghost Ship,” remains of an old two-masted schooner will join the ten Army M-60 tanks that comprise Hernando County’s Bendickson Reef on April 23.
+Thanks to vision, volunteers, sponsors and agency partners, a derelict vessel was transformed into a marine habitat, scuba and fishing destination.
+Referred to as the “Ghost Ship,” remains of an old two-masted schooner joined the ten M-60 tanks that comprise Hernando County’s Bendickson Reef on April 23.

 (Above) An example of what this schooner may have once looked like

-The 16-ton, 46-foot decommissioned vessel will be deployed between Bendickson sites one and three.
-The Ghost Ship will be the first Adventure Coast wreck dive site and will increase the structural complexity of this underwater habitat.
-The ship will also serve as a connecting trail between structures, adding to diver experiences.
+The 16-ton, 46-foot decommissioned vessel was deployed between Bendickson sites one and three.
+The Ghost Ship is the first Adventure Coast wreck dive site increasing the structural complexity of this underwater habitat.
+The ship also serves as a connecting trail between structures, adding to diver experiences.

 “The Ghost Ship will provide a different kind of substrate than what we have used in the past.”
 Santo explained.
 “Because the open body of the ship provides for more extensive hiding places and swim throughs than the normal materials we typically use in artificial reef projects, we expect it to attract large fish as well as schooling bait fish.
 Various smaller fish will soon show up to feast.
 A wreck module like this will give sea turtles a protected resting place, as well as recruiting algae, soft and hard corals and invertebrates, which will quickly call it home.”